Sterling K. Brown Bares His Amazing Abs While Riding a Toy Tractor on The Ellen DeGeneres Show

 "So every male cast member of This Is Us has been on without their shirt," Moore said.

-Brown then settled into the tiny tractor and told the audience "this is tight" before taking it for a spin and listening to the crowd cheer.
+Brown then settled into the tiny tractor and told the audience "This is tight" before taking it for a spin as the crowd cheered.

 Ventimiglia helped his co-star steer the toy tractor around for another short drive.
 Brown later hit the wall while turning the mini vehicle.